MrMRM1/HomeServer/README.md

-# filesharinglocal
+# Home Server
-File sharing on the local network
+Share and stream files on the local network